-10 best cities for a winter holiday
+10 best cities to visit in winter

 Where to sleep: The Alchymist Grand Hotel & Spa is a five-star, fairytale-like hotel in the middle of the city's old town.

+Where to eat: Lokál Dlouhá.
+This restaurant is known for its svíčková na smetaně (beef tenderloin and cream sauce).

-What to do: After the Christmas markets, there's the fascinating Estates Theatre, where Mozart conducted the world premiere of "Don Giovanni" in 1787.
+What to do: After the Christmas markets (which run from early December to early January), the fascinating Estates Theatre (or Stavovské Divadlo) is where Mozart conducted the world premiere of "Don Giovanni" in 1787.

 2. Salzburg, Austria